LaFosseAcademy/barts_training/session_notes/module_3_session_notes.md

 - `Slide 1`

 We've seen this data lifecycle before.
-We'll be using coPilot across multiple stages simultaneously, which is a strength and its main risk as well.
+We'll be using Copilot across multiple stages simultaneously, which is a strength and its main risk as well.

 - It can help in this **analysis** stage, suggesting forumlas or summarising data
 - The **visualisations** stage, generating draft charts from the data